emf-creaf/medfate/reference/forest.md

   - `Z95`: Depth (in mm) corresponding to 95% of fine roots.

-Additionally, it can contain information about the herbaceous layer, seedling/sapling bank and seed bank:
+Additionally, it can contain information about other elements: the herbaceous layer, seedling/sapling bank, seed bank, snags, litter or soil carbon:

 - `herbData`: A data frame of herbaceous cohorts (in rows) and the following columns (see an alternative way of defining the herbaceous